davorpa/shell-utils/README.md

 - [Color table 256](scripts/color-table-256.sh) (`color-table-256.sh`): A script to show a matrix with available colors in terminal in both modes: foreground / background.

+- [Zoom installer](scripts/zoom-setup.sh) (`zoom-setup.sh`): A script to install / update your [Zoom client](https://zoom.us/) easy.
+The script register bundle certificates, download binaries and install/update it for you.
+It's recomended close the client before execute this script.

 ### Perl

 ## How to use scripts